 A bent arm helps you gain speed and add revolutions to the ball.
-It stands to reason that without it, a spinner's effectiveness is bound to be diminished
+It

 In those days there were many such arm-benders on the first-class circuit, and though they were warned several times, umpires never called a no-ball during a match.
 It was akin to calling someone a cheat, and umpires trod with caution to avoid bad blood.
 Instead, they would inform the captain and the coach and report the bowler to the BCCI, which would inform the state association to take the matter forward.